Berea-CS-Courses/capstone-project-HadesGeneral/Deliverables/D5: Testing Plan and Documentation.md

    - Here is the video that shows off the Robtic Skateboard going over gravel.
 Gravel seems to be an inbetween surface material for the system to go over.
 The system seems to struggle with tracktion, but not as much as grass.
 It grips sometimes, moves for a bit, then stops form loss of tracktion again.
 I belive this is becasue of the uneven surface casued by the gravel.

   [![Gravel Test](https://img.youtube.com/vi/golZGyZ3UzM/0.jpg)](https://youtu.be/golZGyZ3UzM)

+  **Findings-** This tells me that the best terrain to use this system on ios either asphalt or concrete.
+Adding in uneven surfaces, or textures that don't allow much tracktion hinders the move ability of the Robotic Skateboard.

    ### Turn Test